awslabs/containers-cost-allocation-dashboard/README.md

 If you decide to change them, you must provide the value in the `default` keyword.<br />
 See examples in the `examples/modules/common/variables.tf` file.

+Notes:

-Note - the `clusters_labels` input is a list of clusters and their labels you wish to include in the dataset.<br />
+* The `clusters_labels` input is a list of clusters and their labels you wish to include in the dataset.<br />
 If you don't need to include labels for some clusters, don't include those clusters in the list atl all.<br />
 If you don't need to include labels for any cluster, leave the `default` keyword as an empty list (`[]`).
+* The `kubecost_ca_certificates_list` is a list of CA certificates used to verify TLS connection with Kubecost.<br />
+This is only required if you enabled TLS in Kubecost.<br />
+In this case, the Kubecost S3 Exporter container will have to verify the Kubecost server certificate with a provided CA certificate.<br />
+If not provided (when TLS is enabled in Kubecost), the connection will fail, unless `tls_verify` module-specific input is `false`.

 ### Step 2: Define Providers in the `providers.tf` File